Brainfkt/mermaid-preview-offline/README.md

 Add exact language identifiers such as `mermaid-example` through `mermaidPreviewOffline.documentation.languages`.
-Every diagram card has its own zoom, pan mode, and restored viewport; drag its lower handle to resize it.
+Every diagram card has its own zoom and restored viewport; drag its lower handle to resize it.

 AsciiDoc supports both diagram and source block forms: